Difference Array Technique

 Algorithm Practice

-LeetCode Problem 370 "Range Addition" directly tests the differential array technique.
-It provides an input nums
+LeetCode Problem 370 "Range Addition" is a direct test of the difference array technique.
+You are given an array nums

 array.